 Some days I want rolls for sandwiches, but I don’t feel like divvying the dough, rolling them up, etc. So here’s the “cheater” method that gets sandwich rolls from the flour (or grain) bin to fix-a-sandwich in about 60 minutes.

 I started with the 60-Minute Dinner Roll recipe from Everyday Cooking.
-This makes 16 standard dinner rolls (or 24 minis), but since I want them bigger for meal-size sandwiches, I’ll plan on one dozen per batch.
+(See recipe at the bottom of this post) This makes 16 standard dinner rolls (or 24 minis), but since I want them bigger for meal-size sandwiches, I’ll plan on one dozen per batch.
 So I decided on two batches so I can have a good stash in the freezer.
 (Here’s what they look like as dinner rolls or minis….)